Skip to main content

 Board Policy and Administrative Regulation 1340

+Requests for public records must be submitted to the Office of Constituent Services.
 In response to a CPRA request, the Director of Constituent Services or designee will make reasonable efforts to locate requested records, including emails, texts, instant messages, and other electronic communications.
-Please email SUSDPRA@stocktonusd.net with your request.

 What to Expect from a CPRA Request

-Initial Determination (within 10 days):
+Initial Determination

-Accessing Records:
+Accessing Records

-• Legal basis for exemption
+• The legal basis for the exemption

 Contact for Public Records Requests